GabrielSlima/blog/articles/clean-code-clean-concurrency.md

     </p>
     <h3>What is parallelism?</h3>
     <p>
-        While concurrency is about <i>dealing with many things at once</i>, parallelism is about actually doing many things at once.
+        While concurrency is about <strong>dealing with many things at once</strong>, parallelism is about actually <strong>doing many things at once</strong>.
 In other words, the tasks are executed simultaneously.
     </p>
     <p>
         Although the concepts seems very simple, concurrent programs are very complex in practice.
 On this article we're going